Next Adtech Challenge: Commoditization

 Last week, Digiday published a piece saying that ‘bid caching’ is a “symptom” of adtech commoditization.

-It is a fact that adtech vendors are struggling to stand out from the crowd as everyone literally has the same core technology and offer more or less similar product features.
-Besides, the growth of header bidding and open-source wrappers have further blurred the line between the independent SSPs.
+It is a fact that adtech vendors are struggling to stand out from the crowd as everyone literally has the same core technology and offers more or less similar product features.
+Besides, the growth of header bidding and open-source wrappers have further blurred the line between independent SSPs.

 So, What’s the way out?

 The problem might be severe in the near future as there will be more tech vendors offering the same solutions.
 So, how can we end the issue?
 Our bet is on,